neuralmagic/deepsparse/src/deepsparse/yolov8/README.md

 The DeepSparse Engine is taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory-bound workloads.
 The engine is particularly effective when leveraging sparsification methods such as [pruning](https://neuralmagic.com/blog/pruning-overview/) and [quantization](https://arxiv.org/abs/1609.07061).
 These techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.

-This integration currently supports the original YOLOv8.

 ## Getting Started